Nike vs Jordan sizing - How do the shoes compare?

-As a sneaker fan, we feel it's important to know the differences between Nike vs Jordan sizing to avoid any disappointments when you unbox a new pair of shoes for the first time.
+As a sneaker fan, it's important to know the differences between Nike vs Jordan sizing to avoid any disappointments when you unbox a new pair of shoes for the first time.

 As a result, we've compiled all the information you need to know about the size of Nike and Jordan sneakers to help you find the right fit, taking a range of different models and silhouettes into account to cover all bases.

-So, whether you're looking to buy some of the best Jordans for basketball, or a classic pair of Air Force 1s from Nike, our guide has you covered when.
+Whether you're looking to buy some of the best Jordans for basketball, or a classic pair of Air Force 1s from Nike, our guide is here to nail that sizing.
 Let's get into it...

 How should they fit?